-In Sweden the commonly found matchboxes carry an illustration by the hand of one of its finest illustrators: Einar Nerman (1888-1983).
+In Sweden the commonly found matchboxes carry an illustration by the hand of one of the country’s finest illustrators: Einar Nerman (1888-1983).
 Nerman was very productive during his long life.
 He studied art in Stockholm and later also worked and lived in Paris, London and New York.
 He painted, designed costumes and sets for ballet, and

 he illustrated magazines and books, amongst others for the works of his communist brother.
 It is said that he also composed music and set the poems of his brother to songs.
 We haven’t yet found such songs.